Pomona (mythology): Namesakes

 The city of Pomona, California, in Los Angeles County, is named after the goddess.
 Pomona College was founded in the city and retained its name even after relocating to its present-day location in Claremont.

+The township of Pomona, Illinois, in Jackson County, is named after the goddess.
+The township is home to mainly agricultural land, and has wineries and orchards in the vicinity.

-The town of Pomona Park, Florida in Putnam County is named after the goddess of fruit from the time citrus horticulture dominated the economy of the area.
+The town of Pomona Park, Florida, in Putnam County is named after the goddess of fruit from the time citrus horticulture dominated the economy of the area.

 The Pomona Docks (formerly part of the Manchester docks) were built on the site of the Pomona Gardens.
 A former public house nearby was named the Pomona Palace.

 32 Pomona is a main belt asteroid discovered in 1854.

-In 2003 a newly discovered honey bee (Apis mellifera) subspecies was named after Pomona being called the Apis mellifera pomonella, it was discovered in the Tien Shan Mountains, an area with the greatest genetic diversity for a wild Malus species, M. sieversii, that is the predominant ancestor of domesticated apple varieties which are typically pollinated by honey bees on a commercial scale.
+In 2003 a newly discovered honey bee (Apis mellifera) subspecies was named after Pomona being called the Apis mellifera pomonella.
+It was discovered in the Tien Shan Mountains, an area with the greatest genetic diversity for a wild Malus species, M. sieversii, that is the predominant ancestor of domesticated apple varieties, which are typically pollinated by honey bees on a commercial scale.